itsmaddiegrace/itsmaddiegrace/README.md

 ## 🎹🎸 Hobbies

-Apart from coding and data analysis, I find joy in creating music with my piano and guitar.
+Apart from coding and data analysis, I find enjoy playing my piano and guitar.
 It's a great way to unwind and express my creativity.

 ## 🌳 Outdoor Enthusiast

 I believe in the importance of a balanced lifestyle.
 Regular trips to the gym and spending time outdoors keep me energized and focused.
+So get out in the fresh air!!! ;)

 ## 📫 Get in Touch